UK Council for Psychotherapy

 After The Separation Or Divorce During and after the separation or divorce, it is usually a confusing time, so it can be a hard to think clearly, especially if the closure doesn't seem complete or if the person we want to turn to for solace, understanding, support and love is the very person we are leaving.
 Vulnerable inside, we may become stuck or overwhelmed with anxiety and by what our future holds.
 Our body may be out of sorts, affecting our sleep, appetite.
 It can be tempting to turn to unhelpful habits or addictions.
 We may worry about children, living arrangements, finance, loss of certain friends, who will look after us when we are unwell, the things we relied on our partner for, etc. In turmoil at times, we may need support with our powerful emotions and the psychological impact of separation or ending marriage through divorce (and having a "label" of being divorced).
 Lost pride may be an experience for some.
 We may question if we did something wrong or if something is wrong with us.
 The pain can seem unbearable, and it is understandable that we may feel bad or temporarily sorry for ourselves.
 Licking our wounds takes time.
 We have suffered a loss, which can seem impossible to bear, and mourning this for a while can be entirely appropriate, as can taking time to heal and stand on our own two feet.
 The divorce counsellor or divorce counselling offers support in this difficult process.

 Healing Ourself After A Breakup It is normal to experience pain, heartache, after a breakup - that we are human able to love, yet feel hurt and often time is the healer, although it can be hard to believe this when we are in it.
-We may be unsure about who we are any more.
+We may be unsure about who we are any more, maybe questioning whether it's our ex we miss or the relationship.
 Others may have feelings of anger, betrayal, rejection, and there is usually no way pass our pain rather than to feel it.
 Surrounding ourself with supportive people, getting in touch with what energises our mind and body, asking ourselves what we need to learn about ourself, letting go of what we need to let go of, can support our healing.
 The relationship counselling can also be a space to explore what is the wound that has happened in us that needs to be healed.

 Letting Go Of Our Relationship Or Marriage